cakephp/authentication/docs/en/impersonation.rst

 .. versionadded:: 3.0.0
    User impersonation was added.

-After getting your application deployed you may occasionally need to 'impersonate' another user in order to debug problems that your customers report or to see the application in the state that your customers are seeing it.
+After deploying your application, you may occasionally need to 'impersonate' another user in order to debug problems that your customers report or to see the application in the state that your customers are seeing it.